-- 1. Sevennight a week. - 2.
-WIRG, Wealden Iron 2nd series 1 (1981), p.16.
+1. Seven night - a week.

+2. WIRG Bulletin No.1 Second Series 1981, p.16.

-- 3. William Clutton's bankruptcy may well have been a convenient means of ridding himself of some financially embarrassing circumstances for, while it took his assignees until 1765, at the earliest, to dispose of his business assets, he had received a Certificate of Conformity, a sort of discharge, from the courts less than a year after being declared bankrupt in August 1762.
-(Public Record Office; Court of Bankruptcy; Pocket Books B.416 p.238.
+3. William Clutton's bankruptcy may well have been a convenient means of ridding himself of some financially embarrassing circumstances for, while it took his assignees until 1765, at the earliest, to dispose of his business assets, he had received a Certificate of Conformity, a sort of discharge, from the courts less than a year after being declared bankrupt in August 1762.
+(Public Record Office; Court of Bankruptcy; Docket Books B.416 p.238.
 Certificates of Conformity B.63, p.91).

 From the Carrier's Accounts of Robert Knight, it would seem that Eade and Wilton, who had widespread victualling interests, including gunpowder manufacture, and who were running Gravetye Furnace from almost immediately Clutton went bankrupt, perhaps as mortgagors or creditors, gave up the business after only three months and were replaced by the assignees themselves.
+(WIRG Bulletin 14 1978, pp.16-19).

-(WIRG, Wealden Iron, 1st series XIV (1978) pp.16-19). - 4.
-Straker (pp.449-50) considers the existence of a furnace at Pophole to have been only in the early history of the site, but the evidence of this notice of lease points to the reappearance of a furnace in the later period, and needs investigating in the field.
+4. Straker (pp.449-50) considers the existence of a furnace at Pophole to have been only in the early history of the site, but the evidence of this notice of lease points to the reappearance of a furnace in the later period, and needs investigating in the field.